FMTP Weed Warrior Service Projects

 · Increase the numbers of individual volunteers and organizational partners who choose to become more than episodic volunteers;

-the state of health of the natural areas of Mt.
-Tabor Park, habitat restoration
+community knowledge of the state of health of the natural areas of Mt.
+Tabor

-efforts, the aims of this project, and how volunteers can become involved.
+Park, habitat restoration efforts, the aims of this project, and how volunteers

 Volunteers meet for service projects the last Saturday of the month from March through October.
 The Weed Warrior volunteer service coordinator and volunteer crew leaders will share their knowledge of the natural habitat, demonstrate how to remove non-native vegetation, and help keep us organized, safe and motivated!
 We will make sure that you are comfortable and contribute in ways that match your skills and interests.